How to integrate Circle (community forum)

 If you would like to have a place for your members to create threaded community discussions around various topics (like a Facebook Group or forum) Circle is a great modern tool to do that with.
 Your members will also be able to privately message each other.

-If you do not have a website and simply want to charge money for access to your Circle forum, click here for that guide.
+If you do not have a website and simply want to charge money for access to your Circle community, click here for that guide.

 How to setup Circle integration